YunDeng98/ARG_review/README.md

 # Inference and applications of ancestral recombination graphs
 This is for the review about Ancestral Recombination Graph by Nielsen lab.
 We used Snakemake to maintain the workflow of the analysis.
-To reproduce Figure xxx and xxx in the paper, simply do:
+To reproduce Figure about the ABO and MCMC6 in the paper, simply do:

 ```
 snakemake --cores 10